lampajr/toolscip/packages/clisc/README.md

   $ clisc invoke

 OPTIONS
-  -F, --format=format        [default: scdl] descriptor format -a, --auth=auth            authorization token
+  -F, --file=file            path to a JSON file that contains all required parameter for the specific request -a, --auth=auth            authorization token
-  -c, --contract=contract    (required) contract's name -d, --doc=doc              degree of confidence
+  -c, --contract=contract    (required) name of the contract to interact with -d, --doc=doc              degree of confidence's value -h, --help                 show invoke command help -i, --corrId=corrId        client-provided correlation identifier -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -m, --method=method        (required) name of the request's target function/method

-  -h, --help                 show invoke command help -i, --corrId=corrId        client-provided correlation identifier -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -n, --name=name            (required) name of the function to invoke -p, --path=path            provide a path where the config files are located, if not set, the current dir is used
+  -p, --path=path            provide a path where the config files are located, if not set, the current directory is
+                             used

   -s, --signature=signature  [default: sha256] cryptographic hash function's name that has to be used to sign the
                              request

   -t, --timeout=timeout      timeout that the gateway have to wait before block the operation

-  -u, --callback=callback    callback URL to which the gateway will forward all asynchronous responses
+  -u, --callback=callback    callback URL to which the gateway will send all asynchronous responses

-  -v, --val=val              value to be passed as parameter to the function, if more than one value is required you can
+  -v, --value=value          target function or event parameter's value, if more than one value is required you can set
-                             set this flag multiple times
+                             this flag multiple times (the order is important!)
 ```

 _See code: [dist/commands/invoke.ts](https://github.com/lampajr/toolscip/blob/v1.0.0/dist/commands/invoke.ts)_